klassm/raycast-slack/README.md

 Extension to open Slack channels and users.
 You can also list the bookmarks of a Slack channel.

-Installation: Clone this repository and run `npm run dev`
+Installation: Clone this repository and run `npm install && npm run dev`

 The plugin uses [Slack Deep Linking](https://api.slack.com/reference/deep-linking#open_a_channel).